 a.
 This Agreement shall be governed by, and construed in accordance with, the laws of the State of New York, without regard to its conflicts of laws principles.
 Any student or other person financially responsible with respect to this Agreement consents to be subject to the power and authority of the courts of the State of New York.
+Any legal action for the enforcement of any term or provision of this a.
+If Binghamton University is unable to perform any or all of its obligations hereunder, or if such performance is hampered, interrupted or rendered impossible, hazardous or interfered with by reason of fire, casualty, lockout, act(s) of God, riots, strikes, labor difficulties, epidemics, pandemics, earthquakes, any act or order of any public authority, administrative or judicial regulations, order or decree or by any local or national emergency, or any other cause or event beyond the University's reasonable control, then the University shall be excused from performance of such obligations and will not have any liability in connection therewith.

-Any legal action for the enforcement of any term or provision of this Agreement shall be brought in the appropriate court in New York State.
+Agreement shall be brought in the appropriate court in New York State.
 The New York State Court of Claims is the only venue in which a student may sue the university.